SchwarzIT/onyx/apps/showcase/content/en/components/03.basic/shortcut/index.md

 ### Multiple steps

-The shortcut can also contain multiple steps that the user needs to press in the specific order.
+The shortcut can also contain multiple steps that the user must press in a specific order.
 Each step can define keys where either **all** of them must be pressed at the same time or **any** (at least one) of them must be pressed.

 The following shortcut is executed when pressing `Control` and `Key` at the same time **first**, **then** releasing both keys and **finally** pressing only either `A` or `B`.